ferri17/minishell/README.md

 <img width="700" alt="minishell_screenshot" src="https://github.com/ferri17/minishell/assets/19575860/82977658-8af7-4e6e-98bf-af69bb83e507">

 **Minishell is a Unix shell** really similar to bash but with some reduced functionalities.
 The project is written from scratch in C.
-Some of the features are:
+Some of the functionalities are:
 - Displays current directory when waiting for a new command.
 - Working history of commands.
 - Searches and launches the right executable (based on the PATH variable or using a